 Road-trippers can find more than 200 waterfront rooms, including kitchenettes and luxurious suites, some with jetted tubs and balconies.
 Some rooms are pet-friendly, too.
 The casino’s RV Park includes five varieties of extra-wide sites, all of which are paved.
 Each site includes water, sewer, electrical hookups, cable TV and Wi-Fi.
 There are ample options for dining and entertainment.

 The Mill’s several restaurants include casual waterfront dining at the Plank House; a lively sports bar called Warehouse 101; and Whitecaps, which offers a cozy lounge atmosphere.
 Even if you’re not keen to try your luck at the casino, you can still take advantage of the Mill’s series of events and concerts all year long.
-(Check schedules to confirm.)

-The casino is one of the region’s biggest economic drivers; in fact, the Tribe is Coos County’s second-largest employer.
+The casino is one of the region’s biggest economic drivers; in fact, the tribe is Coos County’s second-largest employer.
 The complex of facilities is located on Highway 101 in North Bend, overlooking Coos Bay.
 Gamers can find Vegas-style slot machines and a variety of table games.
 It’s also the state’s only sports-betting casino.

 The beautiful Coos History Museum, on Coos Bay’s waterfront, hosts a First Tuesday Talks lecture series that has featured Coquille Indian Tribe members.
 Elsewhere, the Coquille Valley Museum (about 18 miles south in the town of Coquille) and the Bandon Historical Society Museum in Bandon also host information on Native history.
 Just south of Bandon, the nonprofit Cape Blanco Heritage Society provides interpretive and educational services for three historic properties located in Oregon state parks: the Cape Blanco Light Station, the historic Hughes Ranch and the Port Orford Lifeboat Station.
 All are open to visitors.